Baryon asymmetry via leptogenesis in a neutrino mass model with complex scaling: Numerical analysis: methodology and discussion

-For this single set, $M_1$ is varied over a wide range.
+\paragraph{$\bf{{10}^{9}\,\,{\rm{\bf{{\rm GeV}}}}<M_{1}<{10}^{12}}$ GeV:} After carrying out the $\chi^2$ analysis for this regime, we first calculate the final $Y_B$ for $\chi^2_{min}(=0.002)$.
+It is found that the final $Y_B$ saturates to a negative value.
+Then we keep on increasing $\chi^2$ and find that a positive value for the final $Y_B$ within the observed range may be obtained for $\chi^2=0.003$ which is close enough to the best-fit value of $\chi^2=0.002$.
+In the entire analysis, for each value of $\chi^2$, i.e. for this single primed set, $M_1$ is varied over a wide range.
 Then, for each value of $M_1$, a set of values of the unprimed parameters $\{a,e,f,b_1,c_1,d_1,b_2,c_2,d_2 \}$ is generated.
-The Boltzmann equations are solved for each set of values of $M_1$ and and of every member of the set in Table \ref{chi_nh} plus the corresponding unprimed parameters depending upon the mass regime.
+The Boltzmann equations are solved for each set of values of $M_1$.
+Since, in this regime, the $\tau$ flavor acts distinguishably, we need to solve

-\paragraph{$\bf{M_{1}<{10}^{9}}$ GeV:} Since, in this regime, all lepton flavors $(e,\mu,\tau)$ act distinguishably, we need to solve the Boltzmann equations for each flavor to obtain a variation of $Y_{\Delta_\lambda}$ or $Y_B$ with $z$.
-We take thirty values of $M_1$ within the range $10^{6}$ GeV to $10^9$ GeV and solve the Boltzmann equations thirty times for each $M_1$ along with the corresponding unprimed set of rescaled parameters.
-For a concise presentation, in Table \ref{Yb_m}, we tabulate only eleven such values of $M_1$ for which $Y_B$ is near or inside the observed range.
+the Boltzmann equations for two flavors ($\tau$ and 2) in order to obtain the variation of $Y_{\Delta_{\tau,2}}$ or of $Y_B$ with $z$.
+For each set of the primed parameters, we take thirty values of $M_1$ within the range $10^{9}$ GeV to $10^{12}$ GeV and solve the Boltzmann equations thirty times for each $M_1$ along with the corresponding unprimed set of rescaled parameters.
+For a concise presentation, in Table \ref{Yb_m}, we tabulate only ten such values of $M_1$ for which $Y_B$ is near or inside the observed range.

-Fig.\ref{asy_m} contains a graphical presentation of the variation of the asymmetries $Y_{\Delta_\mu}$, $Y_{\Delta_\tau}$ and $Y_B$ with $z$ for a definite value of $M_1$ which is $1.33\times10^{8}$ GeV.
-It may be seen that $Y_B$ is inside the observed range \cite{1} for large $z$ at the present epoch.
-A careful surveillance of Table \ref{Yb_m} leads to the conclusion that we can get upper and lower bounds on $M_1$ due to the constraint from the observed range of $Y_B$.
-One can appreciate this fact more clearly from the plot of $Y_B$ with $M_1$ in Fig.\ref{yb_m1}.
+Fig.\ref{asy_m} contains a graphical presentation of the variation of the asymmetries $Y_{\Delta_2}$, $Y_{\Delta_\tau}$ and $Y_B$ with $z$ for a definite value of $M_1$ which is taken to be $3.62\times10^{11}$ GeV.
+It may be seen that $Y_B$ is inside the observed range \cite{1} for large $z$ corresponding to the present epoch.
+A careful surveillance of Table \ref{Yb_m} leads to the conclusion that we can obtain upper and lower bounds on $M_1$ due to the constraint from the observed range of $Y_B$.
+One can appreciate this fact more clearly from the plot of $Y_B$ vs. $M_1$ in Fig.\ref{yb_m1}.
 Two straight lines have been drawn parallel to the abscissa in Fig.\ref{yb_m1}: one at $Y_B=8.55\times10^{-11}$ and the other at $Y_B=8.77\times10^{-11}$.
-The values of $M_1$ where the straight lines meet the $Y_B$ vs $z$ curve yield the lower and upper bounds on $M_1$, namely $(M_1)_{lower}=1.308\times10^8$ GeV, $(M_1)_{upper}=1.342\times10^8$ GeV.
+The values of $M_1$, where the straight lines meet the $Y_B$ vs $z$ curve, yield the allowed lower and upper bounds on $M_1$, namely $(M_1)_{lower}=3.57\times10^{11}$ GeV and $(M_1)_{upper}=3.66\times10^{11}$ GeV.